purna-s/incidentrenderactivity/README.md

 title: incidentrenderactivity
 ---

-# XMLRender Activity
+# incidentrenderactivity
-This activity allows you Render XML using your defined schema in incidentrenderactivity code
+This activity allows you Render Incident json using defined schema in incidentrenderactivity code

 ## Installation
 ### Flogo CLI